rfoltyns/log4j2-elasticsearch/log4j2-elasticsearch-core/README.md

 1. `MetricConfig` defining enabled metric is configured with `MetricFactory`
 2. `MetricFactory` provides `Metric`(s) for `Measured` component instance at creation time
 3. `Measured` instance registers metrics with `MetricsRegistry`
-4. `MetricsProcessor`, once scheduled/instructed to process the latest list of metrics provided by `MetricsRegistry`, will collect all known metrics and write collected values to `MetricOutput`(s).
+4. `MetricsProcessor`, once scheduled/instructed to process the latest list of metrics provided by `MetricsRegistry`, will collect all known metrics and write collected values to the latest list of `MetricOutput`(s) provided by `MetricOutputsRegistry`.

 #### Details